wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 seen above. `class MemLink` also exposes a `send()` method, which does exactly what a `send()` on link object does, and in fact, the wrapper function just calls `send()` on the `link` member.

+The net effect of using `class MemLink` is that, after initialization and setting the external receiving handler, a `send()` method call on the memory link object will send an event object through the link.
+A received message will first invoke the internal method `recvNotify()`, which in turn calls `recvHandler` with the received event object, passing the object to the external handler.
+We conclude, therefore, that the `class MemLink` object alone is merely a wrapped link object with identical semantics.